vuejs/v2.vuejs.org/src/v2/guide/components-registration.md

 ## Local Registration

 Global registration often isn't ideal.
-For example, if you're using a build system like Webpack, globally registering all components means that even if you stop using a component, it could still be included in your final build.
+For example, if you're using a build system like webpack, globally registering all components means that even if you stop using a component, it could still be included in your final build.
 This unnecessarily increases the amount of JavaScript your users have to download.

 In these cases, you can define your components as plain JavaScript objects: